For many, filling out tax forms can be puzzling. The endless figures, numbers, phrases, and thresholds can quickly turn

 - Class 4 National Insurance: also depending on how much ‘profit’ you generate.
 (You won’t pay Class 4 NI if your ‘profit’ is below the threshold).

 As to Class 4 National Insurance Contributions, you will likely only need to pay this if your annual taxable income is over £8,632.
-When you use HMRC’s online tax return form, it will work out how much, if any, Class 4 NI contributions and Income tax you will need to pay.
+When you use HMRC’s online tax return form, it will figure out how much, if any, Class 4 NI contributions and Income tax you will need to pay.